• When a Junior Triggers a Production Incident: What’s the Right Way to Respond Without Making Things Worse?

 • SmartContractGuru

-I’ve been on both sides — the junior who panicked and the senior watching someone panic — and the difference is night and day.
 Most juniors think seniors want instant action.
 That’s not true.
 Seniors want controlled action.
 When something breaks, the worst thing you can do is start clicking buttons like you’re disarming a bomb.

 (1) Freeze for 30–60 seconds.
-Literally just breathe and look at logs/state.
+Breathe.
+Look at logs + current state.

-(2) Say out loud what you’re seeing.
-Even if you’re unsure.
+(2) Say out loud what you’re seeing (even if you’re unsure).

 • Abdil Hamid